metabase/metabase/docs/people-and-groups/saml-okta.md

 | `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/givenname`    | user.firstName |
 | `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/surname`      | user.lastName  |

-The names of attribute statement in Okta should match the attribute names in Metabase.
-If you use non-default attribute names in Okta app configuration, you will also need to change the names for the attribute fields in Metabase in **Admin panel** > **Authentication** > **SAML**
+The names of attribute statement in Okta should match the attribute names in Metabase (names are case sensitive).
+If you want to use non-default attribute names in you Okta app configuration, you will also need to change the names for the attribute fields in Metabase in **Admin panel** > **Authentication** > **SAML**.

-> **Make sure that people cannot edit their email address attribute**.
+> **Make sure that people [cannot edit their email address attribute](https://help.okta.com/oie/en-us/content/topics/users-groups-profiles/usgp-user-edit-attributes.htm)**.
 To log people in to your Metabase (or to create a Metabase account on first login), your IdP will pass the email address attribute to Metabase.
 If a person can change the email address attribute, they'll potentially be able to access Metabase accounts other than their own.

 ### Example of an Okta assertion